Recipe: Steel-Cut Oats with Maple-Roasted Apples and Cheddar

 Last, I don’t spend much time stirring my oats after I add the cooking liquid.
 I let them do their thing.
 The more you stir (and some folks like to stir their oats vigorously), the greater chance there is for the integrity of the oats to break apart and you could very well end up with gummy oats.
 No one’s favorite.

-The idea for this particular recipe came about as I was experimenting with different savory versions of oats and began thinking about the sweet and savory flavor combinations that I love.
-In the winter, there’s not much more satisfying, for me anyway, than maple-roasted apples with a little hunk of cheddar, so I decided to incorporate all of those flavors into a simple winter porridge.
+The idea for this particular recipe came about as I was experimenting with different savory versions of oats and began thinking about the sweet and savory flavor combinations I love.
+In the winter, there’s nothing more satisfying than maple-roasted apples with a little hunk of cheddar, so I decided to incorporate all of those flavors into a simple winter porridge.
 You will likely have a few roasted apples leftover, but they’re wonderful on top of future oatmeal or swirled into yogurt or ice cream in the evenings.

 For the apples:

-firm, crisp apples (about 2 pounds) such as Granny Smith or Honeycrisp
+firm, crisp apples (about 2 pounds), such as Granny Smith or Honeycrisp

 For the oats: